 But I found it exciting that I could do the same thing.

 If your plan is to make money and start a profitable blog, you will want to make sure you go the professional route and follow the steps listed in this article.

-Blogging has allowed me to scale my business to points that I didn’t know where possible and earn an income while traveling.
+Blogging has allowed me to scale my business to points that I didn’t know where possible on my own and earn an income while traveling.

 This article contains affiliate links.
 If you choose to make a purchase through the links in this article, I will make a small commission.
 This is at no extra cost to you.